pdf icon

 Move devices to

-Personal devices can be moved to retired.
+Personal devices can only be moved to retired.
 Corporate devices can be moved to stock, repair, or retire.

 • In Stock - When employees leave the organization, their mobile devices can be assigned to another user.
 Such devices that are ready to be managed but awaiting user assignment will come under In Stock.
 You can assign users and then manage the devices.